 Program overview

-The Master of Science in Kinesiology (Thesis) at Lakehead University is designed to provide students with a comprehensive understanding of human performance through a scientific lens.
-This multidisciplinary program emphasizes various content areas, including adapted physical activity, biomechanics, sports medicine, exercise physiology, motor control, psychology of physical activity, sociocultural aspects, and health promotion.
-Students will engage in an in-depth study of Kinesiology, allowing them to tailor their educational experience to their interests and career goals.
+The thesis-based Master of Science in Kinesiology at Lakehead University offers a multidisciplinary approach to studying human performance from a scientific perspective.
+This program emphasizes eight key content areas, including adapted physical activity, biomechanics, sports medicine and rehabilitation, exercise physiology, motor control and learning, psychology of physical activity, sociocultural aspects, and health promotion.
+Students have the flexibility to select courses that align with their interests and can also take electives outside the Kinesiology program.
+This comprehensive curriculum prepares graduates for advanced roles in the field of Kinesiology.

-The Master of Science in Kinesiology (Thesis) program is structured to be completed within a maximum of six terms (2 years) of continuous registration.
-The program includes:
+The Master of Science in Kinesiology program is designed to be completed within two years of continuous registration, requiring students to fulfill all requirements within six terms.
+The program structure includes:

-• Four and a half FCE courses required for graduation.
+• Completion of four and a half Full Course Equivalents (FCE) for graduation.

-• A thesis component equivalent to two and a half FCE courses.
+• A required thesis (Kinesiology 5901) equivalent to two and a half FCE courses.

 Featured Experiences